Reiki with Animals

 All animals/creatures are sensitive to healing.
 When you place your hands on or near their body with the intent to channel Reiki the animal will often move around until your hands are on the area they wish to heal.
 They will often remain quiet and peaceful until they have had enough Reiki and then move away.

-When channelling Reiki for animals/creatures we would work in the same way as for humans, but using intuition and common sense is the key when it comes to hand positions as it will depend very much on the size of the animal/creature.
+When channeling Reiki for animals/creatures we would work in the same way as for humans, but using intuition and common sense is the key when it comes to hand positions as it will depend very much on the size of the animal/creature.

-Small animals/creatures can be cupped gently in hands giving complete support but making sure that their head is facing away from you and free from any restriction.
+Small animals/creatures can be cupped gently in their hands giving complete support but making sure that their head is facing away from you and free from any restriction.